What is a Boiler?

 How Does a Boiler Work?

-The boiler is controlled/turned on with an electric switch, which when turned on, opens a valve where the gas enters a combustion chamber.
+The boiler is controlled with an electric switch, which when turned on, opens a valve where the gas enters a combustion chamber.
 There is a continuous stream of natural gas via a pipe attached to the home’s gas main, usually from the street, that feeds a fire inside this chamber.
 Its electric ignition system is what lights these small jets of gas.
 The gas jets fire onto a heat exchanger connected to the water pipe carrying the cold water.
 The heat exchanger takes the gas-generated heat and heats the water, typically to around 140ºF (60ºC).
 The now-hot water is pushed throughout the home.
 An electric pump inside or very near the boiler keeps the water flowing through the loop of pipes and radiators.

 Is a Boiler Right for My Home?